yehia67/documentation/client-libraries/0.1/getting-started/js-quickstart.md

     node index.js
     ```

-The node returns the following:
+The node returns something like the following:

 ```json
 {